 Sandbanks Provincial Park has some of the best beaches in all of Canada.
-The beautiful park has over 500 car camping sites, and not to mention that a ton of them are located right in front of the clear water.
-There are so many activities for you and your loved ones to enjoy at Sandbanks Provincial Park.
-You can go hiking, swimming, and even rent canoes.
+The beautiful park has over 500 camping sites, many of which are located right in front of the clear water.
+Hiking, swimming, and canoeing are a few of the activities you can enjoy during your stay.

 Northumberland Provincial Park is a great beach located in PEI.
-It’s a very busy park in the summer, as all of the campsites are located right in front of the beach.
-This hidden gem of a campsite will allow you and the people you’re with to see the most beautiful sunsets, put your toes in the red sand, and it even comes with your own fire pit!
+It is a very busy park in the summer because all of the campsites are located in front of the beach.
+See the most beautiful sunsets and put your toes in the red sand at this hidden gem of a park.

-Pacific Rim National Park is home to a great campsite, named Green Point Campground, which is hidden along 22km of sandy beaches.
-The campsite is above the water, sitting on a ledge so there are amazing views.
-There are 113 spots for you to either drive into, so it’s perfect for those with RVs.
-If you’re a surfer, this is a great place for you to camp!
+This national park is home to Green Point Campground, which is hidden along 22km of sandy beaches.
+The campsite, located on a ledge, offers amazing views.
+There are 113 drive-in spots, so it is perfect for those with RVs.
+Located on the Pacific Ocean, this park offers some wicked waves for all you surfers out there.

 If you’re never heard of Bon Echo Provincial Park, then you’re truly missing out.
 They have an amazing campground that you can camp at which is Mazinaw Lake.
 Mazinaw Lake Campground gives you great views of the clear water, and no matter where you park your RV, you’ll be able to hike, swim, fish, and so much more.